sge-network/sge/docs/specs/Bet/04_State.md

 ## **KVStore**

 State in bet module is defined by its KVStore.
-This KVStore has three prefixes:
+This KVStore has five prefixes:

-1. Store for all bets of a certain creator, using this pattern, blockchain is able to return list of all bets, bets of a certain creator and a single bet.
-The key prefix is created dynamically using this combination: `BetListPrefix`+`{Creator Address}`+`{Secuancial ID}`
+1. All bets of a certain creator, using this pattern, blockchain is able to return list of all bets, bets of a certain creator and a single bet.
+The key prefix is created dynamically using this combination: `BetListPrefix`+`{Creator Address}`+`{Secuential Bet ID}`

-2. Store for the map of BetID and BetUID. this helps to get corresponding ID of the bet by issuing the UID.
+2. Map of BetID and BetUID. this helps to get corresponding ID of the bet by issuing the UID.
 The keys are UIDs of bets and the values are sequencial generated IDs by blockchain.
-3. Store for the pending bets of a certain Market to help batch settlement.
+3. Pending bets of a certain Market to help batch settlement.
-4. Store for the settled bets of a block height to keep track of the settled bets for the oracle services.
+4. Settled bets of a block height to keep track of the settled bets for the oracle services.
-5. Store for the Bet statistics that contains the count of the total bets used to create next sequencial BetID.
+5. Bet statistics that contains the count of the total bets used to create next sequencial BetID.

 The bet model in the Proto files is as below: